How to Select the Right Cannabis Cultivation Software [Buyer’s Guide]

 Does the software do the bare minimum or does it come with more features that facilitate more efficient operations?
 Better efficiency tends to minimize labor costs, which are the most expensive cog in your machine.
 Software should allow your current staff to do more and provide the infrastructure from which you can scale your business.

 It’s also important to evaluate if the software will disrupt your current workflow and how.
-The goal is to free up employees to focus on bigger things than data entry or paperwork.
-All new software requires upfront time to set up and train.
+The goal is to free up employees time to focus on bigger things than data entry or paperwork.
+All new technical platforms requires upfront time to set up and train.